PeJiR/PeJiR/README.md

 - 👋 Hi, I’m Roberto
 - 👀 I’m interested in Business Intelligence & Data Analyst
-- 🌱 I’m currently studying a Professional degree in Computer Science with a specialisation in business Information systems and data management
+- 🌱 I’m currently studying a Bachelor degree in Computer Science with a specialisation in Web, Mobile & Business Intelligence.

 - 📫 How to reach me  ... pejir84@gmail.com